ajonnav/first_game_public/README.md

 Everything in assets/images

 ### How to play the game:
+This game is a shooter game (like Galaga).
 Level 1 is a "drone" level.
 Avoid the drones and their missiles or destroy them with your own as they make their way down the screen.
 You can only get hit once before you die.
 Level 2 is the "boss" level.
 His missiles actively target you so avoid them while trying to hit the boss (Ronaldo).